 Meeting current and future life saving needs

-We are seeking feedback on a proposed amendment to the Dee Why Lagoon Wildlife Refuge Plan of Management (2002) that would authorise a future extension of the Dee Why Surf Life Saving Club building.
+We sought feedback on a proposed amendment to the Dee Why Lagoon Wildlife Refuge Plan of Management (2002) (PoM) that would authorise a future extension of the Dee Why Surf Life Saving Club building.

 The Wildlife Refuge includes the lagoon and surrounding natural area, dunes and beach as well as the Dee Why Surf Life Saving Club building (the surf club building), car park, amenities, James Meehan Reserve and playground.

 It is bounded by Pittwater Road to the north/west and Long Reef Beach to the north.
 The Wildlife Refuge is made up of a combination of Community Land, Crown Land and Crown Reserve (Attachment 1).